The Boy with Green Hair: Critical response

-Crowther gave praise to Stockwell and O'Brien's performances, with other actors being "adequate."
-He criticized the lack of clarity in regards to the boy's hair, stating that as a plot device it is "banal" and "strangely inconclusive", and the film's logic would be inconsistent with the other processes of the boy's imagination.
-In conclusion he stated "the gesture falls short of its aim."
+Bosley Crowther of The New York Times gave praise to Stockwell and O'Brien's performances, with the other actors being "adequate."
+Crowther criticized the lack of clarity in regards to the boy's hair, stating that as a plot device it is "banal" and "strangely inconclusive" and that he was not certain whether the green hair was a figment of the boy's imagination or if "it is intended as a strictly whimsical device."
+Crowther concluded that "the gesture falls short of its aim."

 Although the film was passed with a 'U' certificate by the British Board of Film Censors on November 26, 1948, its UK release was held back until June 19, 1950.